Linde Q2 2021 Earnings Call Transcript

 Peter Clark

-Analyst at Societe Generale
+Analyst at SocGen

-Yes.
-Good morning, everyone.
+Yes, good morning, everyone.
 Thank you.
-The first question is around -- it's actually following on from the first question you had about the market share.
-Particularly looking at the U.S. packaged gas business, because I know there's differences in mix.
-I know the biggest competitor out there has a lot of hard goods, a lot of construction, but you've been seeing double-digit growth now in that business in the first quarter, you probably accelerated and what you saw in the first quarter, in the second quarter, and they're still actually down particularly dragged back by the hard good.
-So, I'm just wondering, are you taking some share, or is it all about mix and maybe regional?
-And then, the second question is around the investments.
+The first question is actually following on from the first question you had about the market share, particularly looking at the U.S. packaged gas business, because I know there's differences in mix.
+I know the biggest competitor out there has a lot of hard goods, a lot of construction, but you've been seeing double-digit growth now in that business in the first quarter.
+You probably accelerated on what you saw in the first quarter in the second quarter, and they're still actually down, particularly dragged back by the hard goods.
+I'm just wondering, are you taking some share or is it all about mix?
+Maybe regional?
+The second question is around the investment.
 Obviously, you're very excited with all the organic investment you have, and the potential for that.
-I'm just wondering on the potential acquisition line, are you just not seeing many potential targets that fit the criteria on return, given what you can do internally with your money?
-Thank you.

 Sanjiv Lamba

 Thanks, Peter.
-A great question.
-So I have to admit, Peter, I am thrilled with the U.S. packaged gas business in the way -- that team is really moving forward at the moment, but they've received double-digit growth, both on gas and hard goods.
+Great question.
+I have to admit, Peter, I am thrilled with the U.S. packaged gas business and the way that team is really moving forward at the moment with that.
+We see double-digit growth both on gas and hard goods.
 We see strong sequential growth on both of those elements as well.
-So, I know I've read, some of our competitors talking about that space, but the reality is we are certainly growing very strongly in that space.
-And I see us kind of moving forward.
+I know I've read some of our competitors talking about that space, but the reality is we are certainly growing very strongly in that space and I see us moving forward.
 Anecdotally, obviously, people will tell you that we are taking share, but I don't particularly want to comment on that.
-That is anecdotal, but you can look at the numbers.
-And I think, the comparison will kind of tell its own -- get you to the right conclusion.
-So, again, very strong performance over there on both hard goods and gases.
-If I move on to investments and talk a little bit about the acquisition space.
-So, one of the challenges, Peter, as you'll appreciate, given where we stand in our size and having come -- lift through three years of regulatory approvals on the merger, we are very sensitized to how large acquisitions can happen.
-So, we are left with a much smaller pool of opportunities there.
-We will do tuck-in acquisitions in most of our markets any day, a good high-quality tuck-in acquisition, we will go after and we will do that, as soon as we find them.
+That is anecdotal, but you can look at the numbers and I think the comparison will get you to the right conclusion.
+Again, very strong performance over there on both hard goods and gases.

 Peter Clark

-Analyst at Societe Generale
+Analyst at SocGen

 Got it.
 Thank you.